rmnobarra/rmnobarra.github.io/_posts/2024-08-09-system-design.md

 ![Integrability Tactics](https://rmnobarradev.blob.core.windows.net/rmnobarradev/integrability_tactics.png)

-The tactics for integrability aim to minimize the challenges of connecting different software components, focusing on:
+The tactics for integrability aim to minimize the challenges of connecting different software components.

+Limit Dependencies

+Aim to reduce the number of dependencies between a component being integrated (C) and the system into which it is being integrated (S).

+Adapt

+Deal with resolving differences between C and S. There are three tactics in this category:

+Coordinate

+Aim to integrate components that were not designed to work together or may not be aware of each other's existence.

 **Minimize Dependencies**: Limit dependencies between components to reduce the impact of changes and promote reuse.